Click here to sign up for my free Rick’s Tech Tips Newsletter!

-Question from Helen T.: Several times a day Chrome will pop up a little box telling me the website I’m visiting wants to show notifications.
+Question from Helen T.: Several times a day the browser on my ASUS laptop will pop up a little box telling me the website I’m visiting wants to show notifications.

 I always answer no because I don’t want to receive notifications from ANY website.

-Is there a way to prevent Chrome from asking me if I want to receive notifications from ANY site?
+Is there a way to prevent my browser from asking me if I want to receive notifications from ANY site?

 Rick’s answer: I’m with you on this one, Helen.